chrisobrien1/WorldCup/README.md

 A zero-backend, fully anonymous World Cup 2026 companion app built with **Ionic 8 + Angular 19 (standalone, signals)** and **Capacitor 6** for Android.
-All 104 matches, simulated live scores, and on-device favorites — no login, no server, no tracking.
+All 104 matches, live scores, and on-device favorites - no login, no server, no tracking.

 ## Scaffold commands used